sebastian-nasuta/Alcedo/README.md

 - Generating descriptive tags for images using OpenAI's GPT model.
 - Copying generated tags to the clipboard for easy use.

-The project is structured into several key components:
-- **MainPage.xaml**: Defines the user interface for the main page of the application.
-- **MainPage.xaml.cs**: Contains the code-behind for the main page, handling user interactions and image processing.
-- **ComputerVisionService.cs**: Interacts with the OpenAI API to generate tags for images.

 Alcedo aims to simplify the process of generating and managing tags for images, making it easier for users to enhance their social media posts or organize their image collections.